COSC1107-CT/pytomata-marker/README.md

     return student_result, student_feedback
 ```

+The body of every library function should:

+1. Check the student’s answer against the specified solution, and [deduct points](#penalising--updating-scores) if not;
+2. If [additional test cases](#handling-additional-test-cases) are accepted, check the student’s answer against each test case.
-Every library function returns the student's result and any feedback, in that order.
+3. Return the student’s result and feedback, in that order.

-Once defined, import the function in the `lib/__init__.py` script.
+Once defined, import the function in the `lib/__init__.py` script, and add a corresponding entry to the [library function catalogue](#library-function-catalogue).

 #### Configuring Default Penalties